junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 For lossless files like FLAC, do NOT include art, cuz it's annoying to re-tag since the entire may be rewritten (which is slow), and annoying to remove the bloat since removing art may not decrease file size.
 Your media player should be smart enough to find a "cover.jpg" in the folder.

 For small lossy files like AAC, you can include art, and I also recommend that it's small.
 Like 75-150kb 512-1024px wide in JPEG or PNG.

+Scans
+---
+Scans should be stored in a subfolder.
+Scan filenames should be descriptive and in a sensible order.
+Scans should be in a reasonable resolution, without visible compression artefacts.
+I very much do NOT want to see moire, unless it's part of artistic intent.
+You could scan in a higher res then downsample.

 Minor tags
 ---